WordPress/Advanced-administration-handbook/wordpress/update-services.md

 # Update Services

-Update Services are tools you can use to let other people know you’ve updated your blog.
-WordPress automatically notifies popular Update Services that you’ve updated your blog by sending a [XML-RPC](http://www.xmlrpc.com/) [ping](https://wordpress.org/support/article/glossary/#pingback) each time you create or update a post.
+Update Services are tools you can use to let other people know you've updated your blog.
+WordPress automatically notifies popular Update Services that you've updated your blog by sending a [XML-RPC](http://www.xmlrpc.com/) [ping](https://wordpress.org/support/article/glossary/#pingback) each time you create or update a post.
 In turn, Update Services process the ping and updates their proprietary indices with _your_ update.

 ## Common Usage

-Most people use [Ping-o-Matic](https://pingomatic.com/) which, with just one “ping” from you, will let many other services know that you’ve updated.
+Most people use [Ping-o-Matic](https://pingomatic.com/) which, with just one "ping" from you, will let many other services know that you've updated.
 As for why, Ping-O-Matic puts it best:

 > Ping-O-Matic is a service to update different search engines that your blog has updated.
 > We regularly check downstream services to make sure that they're legit and still work.
 So while it may appear like we have fewer services, they're the most important ones.

-If you do not want the update services to be pinged, remove all the update service URIs listed under “Update Services” on the [Settings](https://wordpress.org/support/article/administration-screens/#settings-configuration-settings)->[Writing](https://wordpress.org/support/article/settings-writing-screen/) administration screen of your WordPress installation.
+If you do not want the update services to be pinged, remove all the update service URIs listed under "Update Services" on the [Settings](https://wordpress.org/support/article/administration-screens/#settings-configuration-settings)->[Writing](https://wordpress.org/support/article/settings-writing-screen/) administration screen of your WordPress installation.

 ![Screenshot of the Update Services screen.](https://wordpress.org/support/files/2018/10/update_service.png)